supermarsx/patcherjs/readme.md

     ],
     "services": [ // An array of system service commands to run {
-        "name": "AdobeARMservice", // Name of the service "command": "delete", // Either 'stop', 'disable' or 'delete' the service "enabled": true // Set false to skip
+        "name": "TestService", // Name of the service "command": "delete", // Either 'stop', 'disable' or 'delete' the service "enabled": true // Set false to skip
       }